MacNMac/nn-generative/README.md

 model = load_model("AI_MODEL.keras")
 ```

 If you want to train a total different model, you can delete the 'AI_MODEL.keras' and run the 'generative.py' code.
-It'll automatically trains a new one depending your likings.
+It'll automatically trains a new one depending on your likings.
 ### How to modify:
 You can change these settings such as 'bestPredictedWords', 'batch_size' or the 'LSTM' value
 ```python